 As a venture capitalist firm with a large and growing portfolio of companies, White Star Capital needed a way to monitor their brands to understand exactly what was being said about them beyond just pure news.
 With operations in five countries covering three continents, it’s a challenge to stay on top of the most relevant news.
 Access to a wide range of international and foreign language news sources is required and an easy way to translate content.

 Google Alerts were useful but not scalable; the search terms couldn’t be finely tuned to filter out unnecessary stuff.
 Dice – a mobile app for gig tickets – is one of White Star’s companies and Google Alerts pulled in any number of irrelevant articles about dice as oppose to Dice.
-Having a more robust tool for monitoring made logical sense.
+Nicholas Stocks, partner at White Star, believed having a more robust tool for monitoring made logical sense.

-White Star Capital’s first interaction with Signal was back during their initial fundraising stage when the co-founders were operating out of a garage in Belsize Park in north-west London.
-It was evident from the outset that the platform that Signal were building, and their use of AI and machine learning would automate and replace the inefficient and sometimes ineffective Google Alerts that White Star Capital were using.
+White Star Capital’s first interaction with Signal AI was back during their initial fundraising stage when the co-founders were operating out of a garage in Belsize Park in north-west London.
+It was evident from the outset that the platform powered by AI and machine learning, would automate and replace the inefficient and sometimes ineffective Google Alerts that White Star Capital were using.

-White Star Capital became an early customer of Signal.
-In those initial days, there was some hand-holding from Signal to quickly get them up-and-running.
+White Star Capital became an early customer of Signal AI.
 The team created the relevant feeds and trained the system to ensure the results were accurate, organising and tagging the relevant content from global sources while excluding anything that wasn’t related.

 The auto-translation of foreign language content helps Nicholas to monitor stories local to his portfolio companies and the real-time alerts ensure he’s kept up-to-date with relevant business news which he can readily share this with his team members.